 He assisted with cast party arrangements at Planet Hollywood for the Latino Laugh Festival.

 Courvier served as a stand-in for "Abie", during Filming of Warner Bros. movie "Selena".

 He was the star of "The Ronnie Courvier Show", which was aired on Time Warner Cable, Channel 20.

 As part of his commitment to arts education in San Antonio, he arranged for appearances at North East School of the Arts by Tom Bosely (best known for his role as Howard Cunningham on the hit TV show "Happy Days"), singer Vicki Carr, and Matt Kutcher of Spectrum Effects.

-Courvier produced and arranged a town hall meeting at Robert E. Lee High School with all Mayoral candidates, hosted by the International School of the Americas and emceed by Jimmy Villarreal of Urge Artists.
+Courvier produced and arranged a town hall meeting at Lee High School with all Mayoral candidates, hosted by the International School of the Americas.
 He also produced and arranged the MGM-UA promotion of "Fame".
 NESA dancers performed for the promotion at the Santikos Palladium.

 He was Producer and Director of Alamo Vaudeville, an evening dedicated to celebrating the talent and artistry of the Alamo City, on December 13, 2014.
 It took place live on-stage in the Carlos Alvarez Studio at the Tobin Center for the Performing Arts.
-The production was hosted by Seth Cushing, and the Associate Producers were Konise Millender, who also served as stage manager, and Brent Wayne Sanders.
+Konise Millender served as Stage Manager and Associate Producer.